 When I arrived at Curtis Institute of Music as CTO in 2017, I had a unique opportunity.
 At that time, and for the prior eight years or so, Curtis’s tech had been handled by an outside team whose primary work was running IT for the Philadelphia Orchestra.
 They were more than competent, but any strategic advice they gave fell mostly on deaf ears: there was nobody at Curtis with the experience to know good strategic technology advice from bad.
 So nothing had really changed in about eight years.
 Curtis had entirely on-premise servers and software, a lot of it very old.
 And there were quite a few business systems for an institution of its size (about $30M/yr annual budget).
 They included:

-None of these were inessential; Curtis’s difficulty is that it was a small but very complex institution.
-It was a school and a performing arts organization, and needed systems to support all the functions of both.
+None of these were inessential; Curtis is a small but very complex institution.
+It’s a school AND a performing arts organization, and needs systems to support all the functions of both.
 My task was to update them all, simplifying as much as possible.
 Ironically, we were in a better position to do so than many organizations because of the relationship with the Philadelphia Orchestra–as we built our own internal technology teams, we could reduce our reliance on the outside team and hire new staff without worrying about outdated skills like server management, instead focusing on delivering value via integrations and excellent tech support.

 Five years later, we had: